webrecorder/pywb/README.rst

   The `webrecorder.io <https://webrecorder.io>`_ service is built using this tool.

-* ``cdx-indexer`` -- a command-line tool for creating CDX indexs from WARC and ARC files.
+* ``cdx-indexer`` -- a command-line tool for creating CDX indexes from WARC and ARC files.
 Supports SURT and non-SURT based cdx files and optional sorting.
 See ``cdx-indexer -h`` for all options. for all options.